AriFordsham/GHCWiki/building/running-tests/adding.md

 ```

-This example would compile a multiple module test case where the top module is Main.hs and `-fglasgow-exts` is passed to GHC when compiling.
+This example would compile a multiple module test case where the top module is Main.hs and `-fglasgow-exts` is passed to GHC when compiling. **It is important that the top module is Main.hs**, while the name of the actual file can be anything we want.

 For a test case that should compile but you don't want run, we would put this line in all.T: